dbaarda/workspace-tools/3DPrinting/BridgeExtrusion.md

   specified independently for horizontal and vertical contact but are often coupled.

+* the `perimeter_edge` for external lines that defines where the line's external perimeter is for aligning it to the printed model's perimiter.
+The external surfaces of these lines not actually flat, so the perimeter can be defined in different ways like "outer-most edge", "inner-most edge", or "average edge" of the extrusion model's cross-section.

-The `line_height` and `line_spacing` are pretty straightforward and directly correspond with the fundimental line parameters, but there are many different ways that `line_contact` could be specified.
+The `line_height` and `line_spacing` are pretty straightforward and directly correspond with the fundimental line parameters.

+There are many different ways that `line_contact` could be specified.
 It largely depends on the model used, and typically on what special `line_width` it defines for the width of the extruded line cross-section.
 Some possibilities are;

 * `extrusion_ratio = line_flow / line_area` - the ratio of extruded
-  cross-section area to line cross-section area.
-This is 1 when the extruded flow matches the available line area, <1 when there are voids or gaps in the line, and >1 when the flow exceeds the available area.
+  cross-section area to line available space cross-section area or fill-ratio of the printed volume.
+This is 1 when the extruded flow matches the available area, <1 when there are voids or gaps in the line, and >1 when the flow exceeds the available area.
 This directly controls over vs under extrusion that produces void or bulge artifacts.
 It is less useful for controlling line bonding or surface coverage.

 * `overlap_ratio = (line_width - line_spacing)/line_width` - the ratio of
   overlap distance to line_width.
 This is 0 when lines just touch, >0 if they